Working at trivago: Your FAQs answered by our recruiters

 Where do you have offices?

-Our four offices are spread across some of Europe’s emerging and top tech hubs, each playing a vital role in keeping our search engine running smoothly.
+Our three offices are spread across some of Europe’s emerging and top tech hubs, each playing a vital role in keeping our search engine running smoothly.

 Our headquarters, where the majority of our talents and current open positions are, is located in Düsseldorf ─ one of the top 10 most livable cities in the world and the art capital of West Germany.
 If you’re curious to learn more about the city and moving here, check out our guides below under “Relocation” below.
 Watch the video below to see what our new campus looks like!

-Besides our headquarters, we also have three innovation centres and tech hubs in Palma de Mallorca, Leipzig and Amsterdam ─ each is mainly home to some of our tech teams and support functions.
+Besides our headquarters, we also have three innovation centres and tech hubs in Palma de Mallorca and Amsterdam ─ each is mainly home to some of our tech teams and support functions.
 Check out this article to read more about these locations and why our talents love them!

 After a year of working at trivago you also get the chance to go to two of our other European offices for up to four weeks per year.
 You get the chance to get to know your colleagues there, find out more about their work and therefore collaborate better together in the long run.
 If you want to get a general overview of our four locations and the open positions we have in each, click here.